Moving to Bulgaria

 If you are thinking about moving to Bulgaria, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Bulgaria is generally quite affordable compared to other European countries.
 The average cost of renting an apartment in Bulgaria is usually around €200-400 per month, while the average cost of buying a property is around €1,000-2,000 per square meter.
-Prices vary depending on the location and size of the property," explained one expat living in Bulgaria.
+Prices vary depending on the location and size of the property," said one in Bulgaria.

 Should I buy or rent a home in Bulgaria?